-Although proven climate-specific, resource-efficient house design strategies exist, per capita material use and energy consumption in the residential sector continue to increase.
-From 2000 to 2010, the U.S. population increased by 9.7%, while the number of housing units increased by 13.6% and urban land area increased by 15%.1 The following trends demonstrate the unsustainable nature of the residential building sector.
+Although climate-specific, resource-efficient house design strategies exist, per capita material use and energy consumption in the residential sector continue to increase.
+From 2000–2019, the U.S. population increased by 16.7%, while the number of housing units increased by 20.4%.1,2,3 Between 2000 and 2010, urban land area increased by 15%.1 The following trends demonstrate usage patterns in the residential building sector.

 Size and Occupancy

 1970s 1,767 ft2; 1990s 2,185 ft2; 2020 2,473 ft2

 40% increase from the 1970s

 - Decreased average number of occupants in U.S. households:7

 1970s 2.96; 1990s 2.64; 2020 2.53